fpgmaas/deptry/docs/usage.md

     import mypy_boto3_s3
 ```

+There is some support for imports created with `importlib`: namely any usage with a string literal
+(not where the argument is provided dynamically from a variable, attribute, etc.).

 ## Excluding files and directories

 To determine issues with imported modules and dependencies, _deptry_ will scan the working directory and its subdirectories recursively for `.py` and `.ipynb` files, so it can